-Do you often forget where your keys are, who you had to call or why you got up from your desk?
-Do you have trouble retaining important information?
-Do you forget numbers you use every day or is it hard for you to remember things?
-Then please read the following article where you will find some of the best natural remedies to improve your memory.
+Do you often forget where your keys are or who you had to call?
+Do you have trouble remembering important things?
+Then read the following article where you’ll find some of the best natural remedies to help improve your memory.

 Causes of forgetfulness

-Not only older people suffer from problems remembering things, but young people and adults are increasingly finding it difficult to remember things too – from a purse to a name, to what you studied the day before to your pending agenda.
-If you are suffering from a poor memory of late, it may be due to several factors, such as the demands of work and your personal life as well as the well-known enemy – stress.
+Older people aren’t the only ones who suffer from memory problems.
+Young people and adults are finding it more and more difficult to remember things too – from a purse to a name, to what you studied the day before to your pending agenda.

-Certain drugs, such as antihistamines, anesthetics, diet pills and medications to control blood pressure, have the “capacity” to numb the brain, so the memory of specific details is lost.
+Certain drugs, such as antihistamines, anesthetics, diet pills and medications to control blood pressure, have the “capacity” to numb the brain, making it more difficult to remember details.

-It may be due to pregnancy, menopause or other changes in hormones (also because of medicine), but this is normal.
+Memory loss can also be caused by pregnancy, menopause or other changes in hormones (also because of medicine).
+But this is normal.